 He is also the Co-Founder, together with Noble Peace Prize Recipient Desmond Tutu, and the Editor-in-Chief of the African Peace Journal which is headquartered in Geneva, Switzerland.
 African Peace Journal is currently working on a series on the plight of African land and boat refugees with the United Nations High Commission for Refugees (UNHCR) in Geneva.

-Together with Founder and Director, Prince Jayasinhji Jhala, Karim is Director of The Halvad Revitalization Initiative, which works to reinvigorate a 15th Century citadel in Gujarat, India.
+Together with Founder and Director, Maharaja Jayasinhji Jhala, Karim is Director of The Halvad Revitalization Initiative, which works to reinvigorate a 15th Century citadel in Gujarat, India.

 In the great British tradition Karim is also a keen and avid colonizer.
 Karim oversees a colony of authors and scholars as Editor of the Café Philosophie, a colony of artists and artisans as Editor of Salon de Refusé, and a colony of inventors and engineers as Editor of Frugalis Creativus (‘frugality and creativity’ from Latin) which includes patented education technology applications.

-He was born in Nairobi, Kenya and was sent off to school at age 7 to London, England where he attended Chiswick and Bedford Park Preparatory School.
-After moving back to Nairobi at age 10 to attend Hospital Hill School, he returned to London at age 13 to attended Drayton Manor Grammar School in Hanwell.
+He was born in Nairobi, Kenya and sent off to school at age 7 to London, England to attended Chiswick and Bedford Park Preparatory School.
+After moving back to Nairobi at age 10 to attend Hospital Hill School, he returned to London to attended Drayton Manor School in Hanwell.